 A big hazard when driving in a snowstorm is other drivers who are either inexperienced on snowy roads or don’t have the appropriate tires installed.
-Distance between vehicles is key when driving in a snowstorm as you need a reasonable amount of space in order to safely come to a stop.
-You can easily lose traction if you slam on the brakes, so keep your speed down and if people choose to tailgate or drive faster, let them pass you.Driving in Freezing Rain
+Drive slowly.
+Distance between vehicles is key when driving in a snowstorm as you need a reasonable amount of space and time to brake safely.

-If the weather is absolutely terrible outside, there’s a good chance road conditions will be just as bad.
-Avoid getting behind the wheel altogether if you’re questioning whether you should drive or not.
-The best practice is to wait a couple hours until a snowstorm has calmed, or until you’re sure that road maintenance has hit the streets.
+If you check the weather and it’s terrible outside, maybe you should avoid getting behind the wheel altogether.
+The best practice is to wait until a snowstorm has calmed, or until you’re sure that road maintenance vehicles have recently visited the roads.

 Your online application takes only 2 minutes to complete and we only ask for information we actually need.